 or (c) Played from a mat: Mat to be placed within 1 ft of the ball.
 The ball can then be picked, cleaned and placed on the mat not nearer the hole.

-Mats, if desired, can be purchased for £2.50 from the office.
+Mats, if desired, can be purchased from the Pro Shop.

 PENALTY FOR BREACH OF LOCAL RULE: